Small Business Retirement Plans in Louisville, KY

 401(k) Plans

-401(k)s are available to companies of any size, and are highly flexible.
-Employees may defer their salary as contributions, and employers can make contributions every year.
+401(k)s are available to corporations of any size, and are highly adaptable.
+Employees may defer their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan